bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.8.2 =
+* Fix to image maps
+* Fixes to geocoder
+* Added multi-line popups to markers and geojson/kml

+= 2.8.1 =
+* Code cleanup
+* Added server-side and client-side methods to prevent WordPress from adding paragraph tags within shortcode tags

+= 2.8.0 =
+* Added Fit Markers to settings and map shortcode: [leaflet-map fit_markers=1]
+* Moved geojson/kml popup text to the shortcode content instead of a property so that you can use links or other HTML

 = 2.7.8 =
 * update default Leaflet version (1.1.0 from 1.0.3)